gaviral/pre_bunker_health_communications_system/data/openai-agents-python_with_ollama.md

-Step 3.
+### Step 3: Install necessary packages

 To get started, open a new notebook and install the necessary packages.
-Here’s how you can do it:
+Here's how you can do it:

 ```bash
 !pip install -U openai-agents duckduckgo-search
 ```
 Note that, to get started with the OpenAI Agents SDK, we only need a single unified Python library: openai-agents

-Step 4.
-Import libraries.
+### Step 4: Import libraries

 ```python
 from agents import Agent, Runner, OpenAIChatCompletionsModel, AsyncOpenAI, OpenAIChatCompletionsModel, function_tool
 from duckduckgo_search import DDGS
 ```
-Optional package and libraries.
+#### Optional packages and libraries

 ```bash
 !pip install nest-asyncio